DAnikeyev/DKey.ObsidianSecondBrain/Programming/CSharp/Switch Operator.md

 ---
 Up: [CSharp Operator](CSharp%20Operator.md)
 ___
 You use the `switch` expression to evaluate a single expression from a list of candidate expressions based on a pattern match with an input expression.
-Can also be used in a [[Pattern-matching switch]]
+Can also be used in a [Pattern expressions](Pattern%20expressions).

+Do not confuse with [switch](switch.md) statement

  ```cs
 public static Orientation ToOrientation(Direction direction) => direction switch